This webpage describes data variables and formatting for the FLUXNET-CH4 Community Product.

 2.2.
 Qualifiers: Positional (_V)

 Positional qualifiers are used to indicate relative positions of observations at the site.
 For FLUXNET-CH4, positional qualifiers are used to distinguish soil temperature probes for sites with more than one probe.
-Probe depths for each positional qualifier per site are included in the metadata file included with data download and also in Table B6 of Delwiche et al., in prep.
+Probe depths for each positional qualifier per site are included in the metadata file included with data download and also in Table B6 of Delwiche et al. 2021.
 For sites where the original database file release in AmeriFlux, AsiaFlux, or EuroFlux contains multiple probes at the same _V depth, we average values and report only the average for each _V position.
 The one exception to this is site US-UAF where the original positional qualifier from the data we downloaded from AmeriFlux had different depths for the same qualifier.
 We still averaged the probe data, so _V qualifiers from US-UAF represent an average of more than one depth.

 3. Missing data